AlonsoVallejo/PumpSwitchingCtrl/readme.md

 - **Automatic by Timer:** When the cistern becomes empty, the selected pump runs for its configured cycle time, then alternates to the other pump for its configured time, repeating until the cistern is full.
 If the well runs dry, the pump pauses and resumes when water is available.
 Alternation only starts if both pump times are set.
 - **Manual Mode:** The user can select which pump(s) to activate using the interface.
 - **Menu System:** The LCD displays the current mode and time.
 The user can navigate to settings to change the control mode, set the system time, or configure pump cycle times.
+- **EEPROM Handling:** On startup, pump cycle times are loaded from the AT24C32 EEPROM.
+If the EEPROM is uninitialized (all bytes are 0xFF), default values (0:0:0) are set and saved.

 ## Getting Started

-1. **Wiring:** Connect all sensors, actuators, RTC, and the LCD as per the pin definitions and schematic.
+1. **Wiring:** Connect all sensors, actuators, RTC, LCD, and the AT24C32 EEPROM as per the pin definitions and schematic.
 2. **Build & Upload:** Use PlatformIO to build and upload the firmware to your Arduino Nano.
 3. **Operation:** Use the push buttons to navigate the menu and select the desired mode.
 The LCD will provide feedback and status.